enyulam/rune-x-prototype-1/README.md

 An advanced multimodal AI platform for ancient script interpretation, reconstruction, and semantic analysis.
 Built with Next.js, TypeScript, and modern web technologies.

-## 🚧 Current Status
+## ✅ Current Status - FULLY OPERATIONAL

+**Platform Status**: All systems verified and operational as of December 2025.

 **Hybrid OCR System**: The platform uses a dual-engine OCR approach combining EasyOCR and PaddleOCR for enhanced accuracy and reliability.
+Both engines are active and processing images successfully.

-**Three-Tier Translation System**: The platform provides character-level dictionary translation, neural sentence translation (MarianMT), and LLM refinement (Qwen) for comprehensive translation coverage.
+**Three-Tier Translation System**: All three translation methods are fully operational and verified:
+- ✅ **Dictionary Translation** (276+ entries) - Active
+- ✅ **MarianMT Neural Translation** - Active (with sentencepiece installed)
+- ✅ **Qwen LLM Refinement** - Active

 The platform uses a FastAPI backend service with a **hybrid OCR system** that runs both EasyOCR and PaddleOCR in parallel, then fuses their outputs at the character level.
 This approach provides:
 - **Dual OCR Engines**: EasyOCR (Chinese Simplified + English) and PaddleOCR (Chinese) run simultaneously